brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-01-nexercise-gamily-and-make-exercise-enjoyable.md

----
-layout: post
-title: Nexercise - gamify and make exercise enjoyable
+# Nexercise - gamify and make exercise enjoyable
----

 <a href="http://www.nexercise.com/">Nexercise</a> is a free iPhone game that encourages people to exercise more frequently and consistently, by making the experience of exercising more fun and rewarding.